sv790594/infosys222/week01/week01.md

 ## SQL: Syntax and semantics
-- As demonstrated, SQL command resembles asking question in English.
-Quite often, the effect of a command can be intuitively understood
+- As demonstrated, SQL statement resembles asking question in English.
+Quite often, the effect of an SQL statement can be intuitively understood

-- During the course you will learn how to compose much more complex command in SQL.
+- During the course you will learn how to compose much more complex statement in SQL.
 To do that you need a precise understanding of SQL’s:

-	- Syntax: The way SQL command could be written
+	- Syntax: The way SQL statement could be written
-	- Semantics: The meaning of a SQL command
+	- Semantics: The meaning of a SQL statement

 ## SQL: More aspects